 For the Phase II part, 128 subjects were enrolled and categorised to receive twice-daily 0.5%, 1%, or 2% doses of SHR0302 ointment or placebo.

-The percentage change in the Eczema Area and Severity Index (EASI) score of the treatment arms compared to placebo at week eight was the primary goal of the trial.
+The percentage change in the Eczema Area and Severity Index (EASI) score of the treatment arms compared with placebo at week eight was the primary goal of the trial.

 EASI score is a tool to assess AD extent and severity.